Greenbush Housing Renovation Program Small Cap TIF Loan Program

 - Borrower shall allow the maximum feasible opportunity to small business enterprises to compete for any contracts entered into as part of this Program.

-- Borrower will relinquish any Certificate of Occupancy for Nonconforming Use at the time of loan closing.
+- Borrower will relinquish any Nonconforming Use and/or Occupancy at the time of loan closing.

 - All borrowers and title holders must occupy the property.